Myxxin/MPC-Live-II-Tutorial/README.md

 ![Projects](/imgs/09.png)
 ![Project Management](/imgs/10.png)

-Here, you can save your project (which contains all recorded samples) internally or onto SD/thumb drive.
-You can also export your current selected sequence as a .wav file.
+Here, you can save your project (which contains all recorded samples) internally or onto SD/thumb drive. ~~This is also very useful in case you want to steal the internal samples.~~ You can also export your current selected sequence as a .wav file.
 Touch the **NEW** icon at the bottom to go back to the starting screen and this time, select an empty project for you to fill.

 ## Pick your Poison